tokenized/docs/order-of-operations-contract.md

 ### 1. Contract Offer

-The Contract offer is a transaction sent from the Contract Issuer to the smart contract which outlines the details of a contract the issuer is seeking to create.
+The Contract offer is a transaction sent from the Contract issuer to the smart contract which outlines the details of a contract the issuer is seeking to create.
 The offer contains a complete copy of all details of the contract which includes things such as rules limiting on the number of assets the contract can manage, details on how the contract will be governed and information on the issuer, the smart contract operator, and key persons linked to the creation of the contract.

 ### 2. Contract Formation